Editor’s Note: The name of the author and all the names in this story have been changed.

 THE THIRD MONTH

-I come into my living room one day to find that Clark has pinned dozens of dozens of old black-and-white photographs all over our living room.
+I come into my living room one day to find that Clark has pinned dozens of old black-and-white photographs all over our living room.
 They’re portraits of stony-faced old people who were staring into the camera without the slightest hint of humor.
 I ask Clark where he found all these and he tells me he went dumpster diving earlier, and gestures to a stack of moldy old books.
 He also bought a big black mechanical box that he says is used to grow mushrooms.
 Once again, I don’t ask any questions.
 He and his friends have started to shout out these almost cult-like incantations (“BORG-BORG”) till 6 AM.
 Sometimes I’ll see them hanging with the crusties in the neighborhood.
 I think they all live in the big old abandoned mansion a couple blocks down the street.
 They’ll go inside, shoot up, and puke behind the big oak tree in the front yard.

 THE FOURTH MONTH

 I notice Clark isn’t looking healthy.
 He’s pale, his pupils are sunken, and he’s perpetually unwashed.
 He’s telling me the same stories over and over and over.
 I don’t exactly know what I’m obligated to do as his friend and roommate.
 I feel kind of bad.
 I shouldn’t have allowed this to happen.
 Friends don’t let friends hit rock bottom, right?
 I decide I’m gonna stage a mini-intervention.
 There’s really no good way to bring up someone’s heroin addiction to their face, so I guess I’m lucky, because Clark speaks first:

 “Listen man, I’ve been pretty addicted to heroin.”